Thanks for stopping by.

 Then I began to travel, and I think that’s really when my learning really began.
 It’s one thing to complete dozens of classes, blind-tasting exams, etc., it’s fully another to travel to the place, learn things like proper pronunciations, actual winemaking methods (as opposed to a generalized discussion), personal and geographical histories, etc. It really brought it full circle for me.
 And, it was addictive.
 Over the next several years I’d spend nearly 18 months in Italy (mostly), France, Germany and Spain’s wine regions, including two different harvests.

-Even though I’m no longer teaching, I still prefer to give back, and these days it’s in the form of Tasting Notes on CellarTracker, where I’ve posted 5,300+ notes over the past nine years (roughly a third of actual wines tasted).
+Even though I’m no longer teaching, I still prefer to give back, and these days it’s in the form of Tasting Notes on CellarTracker (as wine strategies TWP), where I’ve posted 5,600+ notes over the past nine years (roughly a third of actual wines tasted).

 When I’m not doing “wine stuff” (and sometimes when I am), I like to read about history and science, cook and do photography .